cenuno/learning_airflow/README.md

 This repo assumes you're using `zsh` as the default shell.
 [Read more here](https://www.theverge.com/2019/6/4/18651872/apple-macos-catalina-zsh-bash-shell-replacement-features).

-To ensure you're setup correctly, please run the following command within the Terminal after cloning the repository:
+To ensure you're setup correctly, please move your current working directory into this project directory after cloning the repository.
+You know you are good to go if you see `learning_airflow/` as the last folder after you type `pwd`.

+#### Run `sh setup.sh` to setup your `AIRFLOW_HOME` and virtual environment

+Run the following bash command to:

+* modify your `.zshrc` file to modify the `AIRFLOW_HOME` environment variable; and
+* create your virtual environment

 ```bash
 # setup your airflow home & virtual environment